seapagan/mkdocs-run-shell-cmd-plugin/docs/index.md

 !!! danger "IMPORTANT"

-    There will **NEVER** be an option to run all commands by default without user choice, as this would be a massive security risk.
+    There will **NEVER** be an option to run all commands by default without user oversight, as this would be a massive security risk.

 ## Configuration